 Two things you have to remember about maintenance is that this plant will need fertilizer every spring, preferably something of the organic variety, and that it will need maintenance every fall – a cutting back of the older stems to the ground.

-These flowers for shade are attractors of butterflies and their red flowers will certainly attract hummingbirds.
-The blooms will last at least three weeks in ideal conditions.
+These flowers for shade are attractors of butterflies and their red flowers will certainly also attract hummingbirds.

-Bloom time is around July to September.
+Cardinal bloom time is around July to September.
 The blooms rise above the leaves 3 to 4 feet, and the plant will spread 1 to 2 feet.

-As always, mulch with a compost rich soil mixture to feed and protect the crown in Winter.
+Mulch with a compost rich soil mixture to feed and protect the crown in Winter.
 Mulching will keep the roots cool and moist in the heat of the Summer.